 Nicollette’s Hero’s Journey has since led her to Jacksonville to join the AAJ team.
 She looks forward to using her creativity and curiosity to inspire (and learn from) a tight-knit community of life-long learners whose experiences at Acton will help them discover the wonderful ways in which they will change the world.

-VICTORIA WINDMILLER M. Ed
+ROBIN CASTLE, M. Ed

 “Viva Atelier Guide”